+- C Amen.

+- L O God of peace, during this time of war in the ancient land of Jesus' birth and in Ukraine, we pray that You would grant a swift end to the conflict and lasting peace, that right and justice would prevail, and that You would grant Your mighty hand of protection to the innocent and helpless.

+- C Amen.

+- L Holy God, mighty Lord, bless our president, Congress, governor, and all our leaders, that justice may prevail and Your people would be free to live at peace with all.
+Guard those who protect us, especially our armed forces, police, and firefighters.

+- C Amen.

+- L Visit us in Your compassion, O Lord.
+Deliver the sick from their infirmity, the troubled from their afflictions, the grieving from their sorrow, and the dying from their fear.
+May all who cry to You receive grace according to Your will.

+- C Amen.

+- L All these things and whatever else You know that we need, grant us, Father, for the sake of Him who died and rose again and now lives and reigns with You and the Holy Spirit, one God forever.

-- L Heavenly Father, reveal to us and the entire world the saving knowledge that Jesus is Your only-begotten Son.
-Grant that we may grow in faith and love and that we may be known by You as Your adopted children, through Jesus Christ, our Lord. - C Amen. - L Heavenly Father, guard our families and homes, and build them up in love.
-Support parents in their task of instructing their children, strengthen those whose faith is weak, and make us bold to attest the truths of our most holy faith with heart and action, through Jesus Christ, our Lord. - C Amen. - L Almighty God, send Your holy angels to watch over all of our loved ones, especially those who live in distant places.
-Protect all who attend to our needs during this time of national emergency and pandemic.
-We ask that you would quickly grant relief according to Your will. - C Amen. - I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
+- C Amen.

+- I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
 For into Your hands I commend myself, my body and soul, and all things.
 Let Your holy angel be with me, that the evil foe may have no power over me.
+Amen.

-Amen. - Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
+- Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 For Thine is the kingdom and the power and the glory forever and ever.
+Amen.

-Amen. - L Let us bless the Lord. - C Thanks be to God. - L The Lord bless us, defend us from all evil, and bring us to everlasting life. - C Amen.
+- L Let us bless the Lord.

+- C Thanks be to God.

+- L The Lord bless us, defend us from all evil, and bring us to everlasting life.

+- C Amen.